-Jury Verdict Research published a recent study indicating that the average verdict in personal injury lawsuits in Ohio is 303,955.
+Jury Verdict Research published a recent study indicating that the average verdict in personal injury lawsuits in Ohio is $303,955.
 The median personal injury verdict in Ohio is only $13,000.
-Approximate three percent of Ohio personal injury verdicts exceed $1,000,000.
+Approximately three percent of Ohio personal injury verdicts exceed $1,000,000.

 Recent Settlements and Verdicts in Ohio

 - 2022, Ohio: $6,000,000 Verdict.
 A tree branch fell in an 85-year-old woman’s backyard during a storm.
 It landed on an electric line.
 The woman’s neighbor reported the fallen branch to the power company.
 Five hours later, no company representative arrived to address this issue.
 The woman contacted the power company.
 A phone representative told her not to worry and that she could go back to sleep.
 Several hours later, the woman woke up to a fire.
 She had no working smoke detector.
 The woman tried to escape.
 However, she died from smoke inhalation.
 The woman’s family alleged negligence against the power company.
 They claimed its employees failed to timely arrive and address the fallen tree branch.
 The Washington County jury awarded $6,000,000.
 It is hard to fathom why the power company let this case go to a jury.